canonical/hotsos/defs/README.md

 ```
 SETTINGS
   package
-    Optinal name of package we want to check.
+    Name of package we want to check.
+Context must provide apt-all.

   versions-affected
     List of dicts.
 If a package name is provided we can check its
                    version to see if it contains the bugfix.
 Each
                    element contains the following:
       min-fixed - minimum version of the package that contains the fix.
-      min-broken - (optional) minimum version of the package that contains the
+      min-broken - minimum version of the package that contains the
                    bug.
 ```

 ### Config checks